Skip to content

 Install

-There are several ways to install and run the ejabberd compiled from source code: system install, building a production release, or building a development release.
+There are several ways to install and run ejabberd after it's compiled from source code:

 System Install

-To install ejabberd in the destination directories, run the command make install.
+To install ejabberd in the destination directories, run:

 Note that you probably need administrative privileges in the system to install ejabberd.